leilafouda/lfouda/content/resume/experience.md

   location:
   date_start: '2016-08-12'
   date_end: '2016-09-23'
-  description: "*Grant recipient with Dr. Christine Erbe.* Developing a bioacoustics and population-ecology study on Australian populations of killer whales (Orcinus orca) following a successfully co-written grant application.
+  description: "Grant recipient with Dr. Christine Erbe.
+Developing a bioacoustics and population-ecology study on Australian populations of killer whales (Orcinus orca) following a successfully co-written grant application.
 Co-ordinating and co-leading research trips to the Bremer Canyon and Exmouth field sites.
 Leading photo-identification and behavioural data collection.
 I was actively involved in data analysis, management and publication preparation utilising both MATLAB and RAVEN software.
 Additionally, I designed and formatted a photo-identification catalogue using FinBase.
 During the Bremer Canyon research trip I also took on the role of on-board naturalist for passengers, giving an introductory talk and answering questions during tours.
 For two weeks I supervised four Year 10 students conducting science projects on killer whale data collected in the Bremer Canyon."
 design:
   columns: '2'
 ---